QKVQA: Question-Focused Filtering for Knowledge-based VQA: Related Work

 \subsection{Filtering Mechanisms in KB-VQA}

 Filtering mechanisms play a critical denoising role in the RAG pipeline.
-Typical filtering methods primarily operate by independently encoding the question and candidate knowledge and then comparing their similarity.
-These methods~\cite{yang2025omgm,yan2024echosight} often struggle to adequately incorporate the guiding role of question semantics.
-Moreover, to control noise and computational costs, they are typically limited to a single section of a single article, which easily leads to article selection error and intra-article information selection error.
+Typical filtering methods~\cite{yang2025omgm,yan2024echosight} primarily operate by independently encoding the question and candidate knowledge and then comparing their similarity, lacking the ability to focus on parts relevant to the question during encoding.
+Moreover, to control noise and computational costs, they are typically limited to a section of a single article.
+These issues easily lead to article selection and intra-article information selection errors.

-Recent research has begun to explore filtering approaches utilizing Multimodal Large Language Models (MLLMs)~\cite{hong2025knowledge,compagnoni2025reag,cocchi2025augmenting,ling2025mmkb,tian2025core,zhang2024mr}.
-These methods can more comprehensively understand question semantics and leverage the reasoning capabilities of large models to integrate information across multiple articles, thereby mitigating both types of errors mentioned above to some extent.
-However, MLLM-based methods usually require feeding complete multiple articles or the majority of sections from multiple articles as input, which not only introduces noise that can interfere with model judgment but also entails significant computational overhead, posing challenges to practicality in real-world applications.
+Recent research has begun to explore filtering approaches utilizing Multimodal Large Language Models (MLLMs)~\cite{hong2025knowledge,compagnoni2025reag,cocchi2025augmenting,ling2025mmkb,tian2025core,zhang2024mr,caffagni2024wiki}.
+These methods can better focus on parts relevant to the question during the filtering process and leverage the reasoning capabilities of large models to integrate information across multiple articles.
+However, MLLM-based methods typically require feeding entire articles or their major sections into the model for processing.
+For instance, ReflectiVA~\cite{cocchi2025augmenting} uses an MLLM to analyze, filter, and integrate all passages from the top-5 retrieved articles, while VLM-PRF~\cite{hong2025knowledge} selects and integrates the top-3 most relevant passages from the top-5 articles.
+Such approaches not only lead to excessive context length and significantly increased inference time but also introduce excessive noisy information that can interfere with model judgment, thereby making such methods remain impractical for applications.

-To balance semantic understanding depth with computational efficiency, this paper combines the strengths of both types of approaches, proposing a question-focused filter and a chunk-based dynamic multi-article selection module, aiming to simultaneously alleviate article selection and intra-article information selection errors.
+This paper combines the strengths of both types of approaches, proposing a question-focused filter and a chunk-based dynamic cross-article selection module, aiming to simultaneously alleviate article selection error and intra-article information selection error.